imker25/samba_exporter/README.md

 # samba_exporter

-A prometheus exporter for statistic data of the samba file server
+A prometheus exporter for statistic data of the samba file server.

+It uses smbstatus to collect the data and converts the result into prometheus style data.
+The prometheus style data can be requested manually on port 9922 using a http client.
+Or a prometheus database sever can be configured to collect the data by scraping port 9922 on the samba server.

-**Exports basic metics, tested only on Ubuntu 20.04**
+**Tested only on Ubuntu 20.04**

 ## Concept